 Follow the procedure to set Path for Audio Files,

 - On the Audio Scheduler configuration screen and in the Settings tab, beside Audio Folder field, click Browse button.

-- Select appropriate folder to store the audio files you uploaded into the 3CX Audio Scheduler.
+- Select an appropriate folder to store the audio files you uploaded into the 3CX Audio Scheduler.

-- In the Settings tab, click Upload button.
+- In the Settings tab, click the Upload button.